Frequently Asked Questions

-Our Littles are generally between 6 and 15 years old at their time of enrollment and they come from different ethnic, economic, educational, and family backgrounds.
+Our Littles are generally between 6 and 15 years old at their time of enrollment, and they come from different ethnic, economic, educational, and family backgrounds.
 Most come from single parent homes and may be facing social, emotional, or academic challenges.
-Their parent(s)/guardian(s) recognize that they have a need for a positive role model and they come to us directly or through a professional referral by a teacher, guidance counselor, therapist, social worker, etc. On any given day, we typically have approximately 40 children who are waiting to be matched.
+Their parent(s)/guardian(s) recognize that they have a need for a positive role model, and they come to us directly or through a professional referral by a teacher, guidance counselor, therapist, social worker, etc. On any given day, we typically have approximately 60 children who are waiting to be matched.
 This why our need for volunteers is so urgent.

 It is important for Bigs and Littles to really get to know each other.
-This can happen best on a 1-to-1 basis and for that reason we recommend that Bigs not include others in activities with their Littles, certainly not before a good rapport has been established.
-We understand that over time it is also valuable for Littles to get to know the people who are important to their Bigs and we support that, as long as the main focus is the bond between the Big and Little.
+This can happen best on a one-to-one basis and for that reason, we recommend that Bigs not include others in activities with their Littles, certainly not before a good rapport has been established.
+We understand that over time, it is also valuable for Littles to get to know the people who are important to their Bigs, and we support that, as long as the main focus is the bond between the Big and Little.
 We also have an option called Couples Mentoring where two married adults can mentor a male child.

 You don’t need any special skills to be a mentor.
 All you need to be is yourself

 To begin your journey complete our inquiry form and a case manager will contact you promptly with more information.